-Mount St. Joseph University’s developing Physician Assistant program seeks to prepare students to become outstanding clinicians fully prepared to deliver quality health care in an ever-changing environment.
+Mount St. Joseph University’s Physician Assistant program prepares students to become outstanding clinicians fully prepared to deliver quality health care in an ever-changing environment.

-The proposed 27-month graduate degree program will emphasize critical thinking and lifelong learning through its use of hands on patient care and state of the art technology.
+The graduate degree program emphasizes critical thinking and lifelong learning through its use of hands-on patient care and state-of-the-art technology.

-- PA education requires a 27-month graduate program with classroom training including anatomy, physiology, pharmacology, clinical medicine, genetics, diagnostic lab, EKG, physical exam and clinical skills.
+- A 27-month graduate program with 12 months of classroom training including anatomy, physiology, pharmacology, clinical medicine, genetics, diagnostic lab, EKG, physical exam and clinical skills.

-- Clinical rotations in family medicine, internal medicine, general surgery, women’s health, pediatrics, emergency medicine, orthopedics and behavioral health.
+- Clinical rotations in family medicine, internal medicine, general surgery, women’s health, pediatrics, emergency medicine, orthopedics and behavioral health, along with two student selected elective rotations.
 Following the clinical phase, students complete a comprehensive summative evaluation.